medaminefracso/medaminefracso/README.md

 ### Hi there 👋 Welcome to my profile !
 _______________________________________________________________
 I'm Mohamed Amine, a java enthusiast and competitive programmer.
-Currently, I 'm interested to software optimization principally.
+Currently, I'm interested to software optimization principally.
 Here I'll share my future projects.
 I'm principally interested in software engineering & Web.
 I'm open to any conversation related to the IT world.
 So, feel free to reach out.